Engineer-s-Edge/enginedge-core/roadmap/kafka-lag-potential-causes.md

    - Command (example): `kafka-topics.sh --bootstrap-server <broker> --describe --topic commands`.

 2. Inspect consumer groups and per-partition lag:
-   - Run: `kafka-consumer-groups.sh --bootstrap-server <broker> --describe --group worker-group` and for other groups such as `assistant-worker-group`, `data-processing-worker-group`, `rnle-worker-group`.
+   - Run: `kafka-consumer-groups.sh --bootstrap-server <broker> --describe --group worker-group` and for other groups such as `assistant-worker-group`, `data-processing-worker-group`, `resume-worker-group`.

 3. Map `groupId` usage across code to determine intentional sharing vs misconfiguration:
    - Grep for `consumer({ groupId:` across the repo and review which services share the same id.